laravel-enso/documentation/docs/guide/developing-with-enso.md

 #### Configuring the menu

-The menu will need a few items:
+The menu will need a few attributes:
 - the name is a string and can be anything
-- the icon must be a font awesome icon and will need to imported in your project
+- the icon must be a font awesome icon and needs to be imported in your project
 - the parent menu is the name of the parent menu.
     If given, the parent menu must exist and the name must match.

-    If you don't give a parent menu, the new menu will be added at the root level.
+    If you don't provide a parent menu, the new menu will be added at the root level.
-- the route shall be the route that gets used when the user clicks on the menu.
+- the route shall be the named route that is utilized when the user clicks on the menu, in the front-end.
+This is usually a route that ends with `.index`.

     ::: tip Permissions
     If a user does not have access to the given route, that menu will not be visible.